abenevaut/docker-kata/006-create-web-api/README.md

 ![Hit the Docker start up button to run docker container](https://raw.githubusercontent.com/abenevaut/docker-kata/refs/heads/master/006-create-web-api/docs/run-docker.png)

 If everything is ok, the app will be running in a container and a new edge instance will open to show the app.
-The chosen template expose a swagger interface to describe the API and expose the API endpoints.
+The chosen template exposes a Swagger interface to describe the API and its endpoints.

 ![Swagger describe our API](https://raw.githubusercontent.com/abenevaut/docker-kata/refs/heads/master/006-create-web-api/docs/swagger-run.png)